Agglomeration-Based Geometric Multigrid Solvers for Compact Discontinuous Galerkin Discretizations on Unstructured Meshes: Numerical results

 \section{Numerical results}

 In this section we present numerical results to evaluate the performance of the multigrid preconditioner.
 Unless otherwise stated, a consistent switch function is used for flux definition in the CDG discretization.
 Our initial solution vector is always set as the zero vector, and we iterate until we reach a tolerance of $10^{-8}$ in the relative norm $|Au_h - b| / |b|$.
-In all examples, we agglomerate elements in the mesh until the lowest level in the h-multigrid hierarchy consists of only one element.
+In all examples, we agglomerate elements in the mesh until the lowest level in the $h$-multigrid hierarchy consists of only one element using the greedy algorithm described above.

-For all the following examples, we consider only linear order basis functions for both basis functions defined on the initial mesh and on all subsequent meshes in the h-multigrid hierarchy.
+Following the discussion in Section \ref{sect:hp}, for all the following examples, we consider only linear order basis functions for both basis functions defined on the initial mesh and on all subsequent meshes in the $h$-multigrid hierarchy.
 Within the multigrid V-cycle we choose the number of pre-smoothing steps $n_{pre}=0$, and the number of post-smoothing steps $n_{post}=3$.
 We choose a GMRES restart parameter of 50, as in all the following examples we converge in fewer iterations and so convergence is not impacted by any restarts.
 We also do not consider true computational time in this study, and report only the number of iterations required for convergence.